kubernetes/features/keps/sig-autoscaling/2021-scale-from-zero/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+As this KEP changes the allowed values for `minReplicas`, special care is required for the downgrade case to not prevent any kind of updates for HPA objects using `minReplicas: 0`.
+The alpha code already accepts `minReplicas: 0` with the flag enabled or disabled since Kubernetes version 1.16 downgrades to any version >= 1.16 aren't an issue.

 ### Version Skew Strategy